TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Tile resizing!
+Remember

+- We were worried that invisible nodes not being moved with the visible ones could be unintuitive when mass-moving nodes
+	- We could check how it's done in other editors too
+	- However it should be expected to work like this
+	- Note that even if selecting on-scene for mass transforming, you will never be able to catch the invisible ones in selection
+	- We'll worry about it later when someone asks

+- Drag & drop to a + sign moves nodes to a new layer
+	- However the new layer should probably be created just above the parent of topmost selected node

+- Properly implement the buttons in layers gui as we already have the required commands implemented
+	- We should show the hotkeys there in the tooltip
+		- for the drag&drop too

+- Duplicate layers command too

 - Watch out for pixel imperfections.
 List of possible fixes:
 	- We've deleted aabb calculation from the mirror entities command.

-- Clickling on layer should select all entities in the layer if we're multiple selecting and an entity is already selected
+- Clicking on layer should select all entities in the layer if we're multiple selecting and an entity is already selected

-- Drag & drop to a + sign moves nodes to a new layer

 - Enable tile excess size by default
 	- That is because 99% of the time we're going to be resizing floors or things that don't stretch